 DeafBlind Ontario Foundation (the "Foundation") is a registered charity registered as a public foundation with the Canada Revenue Agency.
 The Foundation is a not-for-profit organization and was incorporated without share capital under the laws of the province of Ontario on April 12, 2019.
 The Foundation commenced operations on April 1, 2020.
 The Foundation had no financial activity between April 12, 2019 and April 1, 2020.
-The Foundation was established to provide specially adapted supported living homes, assistive devices and equipment, and fund recreational programs to people who are Deaf, hard of hearing, non-verbal and deafblind, as well as inspire investment in the future of individuals with deafblindness.
+The Foundation was established to provide specially adapted residential accommodations, assistive devices and equipment, and fund recreational programs for individuals who are deafblind, and inspire investment in the future of individuals with deafblindness.